skylabrooks/FinishOutNow/docs/01_Getting_Started/03_SALES_REP_GUIDE.md

 ## 🎓 Pro Tips for Novices

 ### **Tip #1: Believe in the Product**
 If you don't think this is valuable, they won't either.
-Genuinely believe FinishOutNow saves contractors time and money.
+Genuinely believe Early BookS saves contractors time and money.
 It shows.

 ### **Tip #2: Ask More Questions**
 Don't talk the whole time.
 Ask about THEIR business first.
-Then explain how FinishOutNow helps THEM.
+Then explain how Early BookS helps THEM.

 ### **Tip #3: Use the Trial**
 You don't have to close on a sale.
 Close on a trial.
 Trials convert way easier.
 Get them in, they'll see the value.